Skyphos 3D Printing Technology

 One of the main hurdles for 3D printing has been the availability of photoinitiators which are bio-compatible; most are cytotoxic.

 A second hurdle on this front was finding one which can create optically clear and transparent devices while maintaining a low auto-fluorescence so that cell tagging may be achieved.
 In addition, microfluidics requires surface roughnesses below 1 um.

 For 3D printing this creates a challenge in that each layer printed has some artifacts which degrade this ability.
-With the Gillespie Algorithms (TM), these are all but eliminated resulting in, on average Skyphos achieves below 200 nm surface roughness for all exposed areas.
+With the Gillespie Algorithms (TM), these are all but eliminated.
+On average Skyphos achieves below 200 nm surface roughness for all exposed areas.

 Computer processing power

 & slicing engines: